josezamoranogit/KQL-Defender-Queries/README.md

+## Title: Detect Uncommon Software Installed
+<br></br>
+// Find uncommon/unauthorized software installs.
+// This query uses DeviceTvmSoftwareInventory to pull software inventory from all devices, count by softwarename and filter out high prevalence software (higher count software will more than likely be legitimate).
+This table is joined with "DeviceTvmSoftwareEvidenceBeta" to get the RegistrPath column.
+// That column is then mapped to "Registry Key" from DeviceRegistryEvents to get the timestamp of when the software was installed.
+//
+//
+//
+//
+let allowedSoftwareVendor = dynamic(["legitimatefile1", "legitimatefile2"]);  // Define allowed software vendors list
+let lowPrevalenceSoftware= (
+DeviceTvmSoftwareInventory
+| summarize SoftwarePrevalence = dcount(DeviceId) by SoftwareName  // Summarize by software name, sum the count up so we can trim out high prevalence software
+| where SoftwarePrevalence <= 100  // Optional: limit results to software installed on fewer devices, if its not allowed it will probably only be installed on few devices. //INCREASE THIS NUMBER TO TEST THE QUERY.
+| join DeviceTvmSoftwareEvidenceBeta on SoftwareName  // Join with DeviceTvmSoftwareEvidenceBeta on SoftwareName to get RegistryPaths
+| where RegistryPaths != "[]"  // Only include rows with non-empty registry paths, very few actionable columns to search for software installs this is the best column and if no data present there is no way to search anyway.
+| where not (SoftwareVendor has_any (allowedSoftwareVendor)) //remove comment on line 8
+| extend RegistryPathsString = tostring(RegistryPaths[0]) // Convert dynamic RegistryPaths to string for compatibility...
+Dont know why MS did not make it easier for us here...
+Pulling the first value (only) of the array.
+| project DeviceId, SoftwareVendor, SoftwareName, SoftwareVersion, RegistryPathsString, SoftwarePrevalence
+);
+lowPrevalenceSoftware
+| join kind=innerunique (DeviceRegistryEvents) on $left.RegistryPathsString==$right.RegistryKey //Because a common column name does not exist, I joined my custom column to RegistryKey from DeviceRegistryEvents.
+| where ActionType == "RegistryKeyCreated" //Only RegistryKeyCreations since an update to software can make registry modifications this helps narrow down software installs.
+| summarize Timestamp=min(Timestamp) by  DeviceName, SoftwareVendor, SoftwareName, RegistryPathsString, InitiatingProcessAccountName, InitiatingProcessFileName, SoftwarePrevalence, ReportId // This will show the oldest evidence of the software and all other columns must be unique (remove duplicates)
+| project Timestamp, DeviceName, SoftwareVendor, SoftwareName, RegistryPathsString, InitiatingProcessAccountName, InitiatingProcessFileName, SoftwarePrevalence, ReportId
+| where InitiatingProcessAccountName != @"system" //This tunes out A LOT of updates, patches, drivers, etc, I want to see when people are manually installing software..
+<br></br>
+<br></br>
 ## Title: AAD User Activity Timeline Query
 <br></br>
 //This alert is great for pulling AADsign ins, non-interactive and interactive as well as cloudapp events (teams, office) <br>